 Man wanted for stabbing Bradford woman on bail for threats to kill

+Man wanted for murder over stabbing of Bradford mother was on bail over alleged threat to kill her

 A man wanted for fatally stabbing a woman who was pushing her baby in a pram is on bail for assaulting and threatening to kill her, it has emerged.